sdickreuter/plotbot_firmware/README.md

 Instead a buffer is filled from a pc with timing data that tells the microntroller when to make the steps.

-This firmware uses [PacketSerial](https://github.com/bakercp/PacketSerial) for serial communication and [PITimer](https://github.com/loglow/PITimer) for getting the timing of the steps right.
+This firmware uses [PacketSerial](https://github.com/bakercp/PacketSerial) for serial communication ,[PITimer](https://github.com/loglow/PITimer) for getting the timing of the steps right and [CircularBuffer](https://github.com/rlogiacco/CircularBuffer) for storing the timings.
 Many thanks to the people who made this libraries, they are both awesome!

 This firmware is tested on a [Teensy](https://www.pjrc.com/teensy/) 3.1, but it will probably run on others too,